knurling-rs/defmt/book/src/format.md

 If you quickly want to get some code running and do not care about it being efficient you can use the two adapter types [`Display2Format`] and [`Debug2Format`].

-These adapters disable compression and use the `core::fmt` code on-device!
-You should always prefer `defmt::Format` over `Debug` whenever possible.
+> ⚠️ These adapters disable compression and use the `core::fmt` code on-device!
+You should always prefer `defmt::Format` over `Debug` whenever possible!

 Note that this always uses `{:?}` to format the contained value, meaning that any provided defmt display hints will be ignored.